Legrandin/pycryptodome/Doc/src/public_key/public_key.rst

 4. :meth:`publickey` at the object level (e.g. :meth:`Crypto.PublicKey.RSA.RsaKey.publickey`).
    The key will be the public key matching the given object.

-A key object can be serialized via its :meth:`exportKey` method.
+A key object can be serialized via its :meth:`export_key` method.

 Keys objects can be compared via the usual operators ``==`` and ``!=`` (note that the two halves of the same key, *private* and *public*, are considered as two different keys).